unparalleled-js/docs-1/security/two-factor-authentication.md

 ![Using recovery code](/assets/images/security/2fa/recovery-screen.png)
 *Using recovery code*

-A list of 10 recovery codes are auto-generated at the two-factor authentication setup.
+A list of 12 recovery codes are auto-generated at the two-factor authentication setup.
 You should store them in a secure location, preferably not in the same location as your authenticator app (*i.e. not on your phone*).

 #### Lost authentication device

 If you deleted your app, changed or lost your device (or security key), you can still access your Workato account.
 You can use a recovery code to perform two-factor authentication.

 Upon logging in, you are advised to **reset** your two-factor authentication settings.
 By changing the two-factor authentication setting, you are preventing unwanted access to your account thru a stolen device.
-This also resets two-factor authentication to your new device.
+This also reconfigures two-factor authentication to your new device.

  First, [disable two-factor authentication](#disable-two-factor-authentication).
 Next, [setup two-factor authentication](#setup-two-factor-authentication) with your new device.